giantswarm/docs/src/content/app-platform/namespace-configuration/index.md

 ---
-linkTitle: App target namespace metadata
+linkTitle: Target namespace metadata
-title: How to annotate an app's target namespace via its App CR
+title: Configure an app's target namespace via its App CR
-description: Configuring metadata for the target namespace of an app via its app CR so it can be used by other tools such as service meshes.
+description: How to configure metadata for the target namespace of an app via its app CR.
+So it can be used by other tools such as service meshes.
 weight: 40
 menu:
   main: